myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > With [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), eleven vessels tried to converge.
 Only seven became one.
 Six of them reached us.
 Four were destroyed on the way, shattered by bombs and swallowed by [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 We mourned them.
 >
 > Then we joined what remained.
 Seven vessels became one greater ark.
-We still call it [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
+We still call it [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 Not because the others disappeared into our name, but because every ark that joined us carried the same message into the same survival body.
 >
 > The message became louder.
 The sail became wider.
 The ark became stronger.
 The passengers became more than passengers.
 They became messengers.
 >